Economics & Technology of the Electric Power Value Chain

 - business strategies

-We’ll use global market conditions, U.S. and international case studies, oil market outlooks, and sample project investments for hands-on demonstrations.
+You’ll use global market conditions, U.S. and international case studies, oil market outlooks, and sample project investments for hands-on demonstrations.

 - Understand and discuss technical issues in the electric utility industry